-IFIC bank launches month-long campaign celebrating mothers: 'Jananir Jonno Bhalobasha'
+IFIC Bank launches month-long campaign celebrating mothers: 'Jananir Jonno Bhalobasha'

-IFIC Bank PLC, Bangladesh's largest bank in terms of branch-Uposhakhas, proudly announces the launch of 'Jananir Jonno Bhalobasha' festival, a heartfelt tribute to mothers.
+IFIC Bank PLC has announced the launch of 'Jananir Jonno Bhalobasha' festival, a heartfelt tribute to mothers.

 Amidst the joyous atmosphere, He underscored the bank's unwavering commitment to women empowerment and the profound impact of maternal love in shaping society.

-Recognizing the inherent link between motherhood and environmental auspices, IFIC Bank extends the celebration to its vast network of 1400 branches and sub-branches nationwide.
+Recognising the inherent link between motherhood and environmental auspices, IFIC Bank extends the celebration to its vast network of 1,400 branches and sub-branches nationwide.

 As part of the festival, IFIC Bank will be offering plants to mothers as gifts as environmental consciousness within the communities.